Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Preliminaries

-The metric $G_\Z$ is known as the \textit{pullback metric}, as it ``pulls back" the metric $G_\X$ on $\X$ back to $G_\Z$ via $f: \Z \mapsto \X$.
+The metric $G_f$ is known as the \textit{pullback metric}, as it ``pulls back" the metric $G_\X$ on $\X$ back to $G_f$ via $f: \Z \mapsto \X$.
 The pullback metric captures the intrinsic geometry of the immersed submanifold while taking into account the ambient space~$\X$.
 The geodesic distance in ambient space is captured by geodesics in the latent space $\Z$, reducing the problem to learning the latent embedding space $\Z$ and the observation function $f$.
+Indeed, learning the latent space and observation function $f$ can be achieved through a encoder-decoder framework, such as a VAE \citep{arvanitidis2018latent}.